On the Hierarchical Community Structure of Practical Boolean Formulas: Empirical Results

-\textbf{Choice of SAT Solver:} We pre-process all formulas using standard techniques~\cite{liang2016maplesat} and use MapleSAT as our CDCL solver of choice since it is a leading and representative solver~\cite{liang2016maplesat}.
+We now turn to the results of our empirical investigations with HCS parameters.
+We computed $49$ unique parameters capturing the HCS structure, together with several base parameters measuring different structural properties of input VIGs\footnote{For a complete list, see: \url{https://satsolvercomplexity.github.io/hcs/data}}.
+To compute the hierarchical community structure, we used the Louvain method~\cite{blondel2008louvain} to detect communities and recursively call the Louvain method to produce a hierarchical decomposition.
+The Louvain method is considered to be more efficient and produces higher-modularity partitions than other known algorithms.

-\textbf{Choice of Benchmark Suite:} In our experiments, we use a set of 10\,869 instances from five different instance classes, which we believe is sufficiently large and diverse to draw sound empirical conclusions.
-We do not explicitly balance the ratio of satisfiable instances in our benchmark selection because we expect our methods to be sufficiently robust as long as the benchmark contains a sufficient number of SAT and UNSAT instances.
+{\bf Experimental Design.} In our experiments we used a set of 10\,869 instances from five classes, which we believe is sufficiently large and diverse to draw sound empirical conclusions \inLongVersion{(See Table~\ref{tab:benchmark_instances} in Appendix~\ref{app:benchmark_instances})}\inShortVersion{(See Appendix~\cite{li2021hierarchical})}.
+We did not explicitly balance the ratio of satisfiable instances in our benchmark selection because we expect our methods to be sufficiently robust as long as the benchmark contains a sufficient number of SAT and UNSAT instances.

-In order to get interesting instances for modern solvers, we consider formulas which were previously used in the SAT competition from 2016 to 2018~\cite{SATcomp}.
-Specifically, we take instances from five major tracks of the competition: \textsc{Agile}, \textsc{Verification}, \textsc{Crypto}, \textsc{Crafted}, and \textsc{Random}.
-We also generate additional instances for some classes: for verification, we scale the number of unrolls when encoding finite state machines for bounded model checking; for crypto, we encode SHA-1 and SHA-256 preimage problems; for crafted, we generate combinatorial problems using \texttt{cnfgen}~\cite{cnfgen2017}; and for random, we generate $k$-CNFs at the corresponding threshold CVRs for \(k \in \{3, 5, 7\}\), again using \texttt{cnfgen}.
-A summary of the instances is presented in Table~\ref{tab:benchmark_instances}.
+In order to get interesting instances for modern solvers, we considered formulas which were previously used in the SAT competition from 2016 to 2018~\cite{SATcomp}.
+Specifically, we took instances from five major tracks of the competition: agile, verification, crypto, crafted, and random.
+We also generated additional instances for some classes: for verification, we scaled the number of unrolls when encoding finite state machines for bounded model checking; for crypto, we encoded SHA-1 and SHA-256 preimage problems; for crafted, we generated combinatorial problems using \texttt{cnfgen}~\cite{cnfgen2017}; and for random, we generated $k$-CNFs at the corresponding threshold CVRs for \(k \in \{3, 5\}\), again using \texttt{cnfgen}.
+A summary of the instances is presented in the Appendix.